 “Negligence per se” translates from Latin to “negligence in itself.”
 This means that a party may be found negligent as a matter of law instead of as a matter of fact.
 This can be very helpful in an injury case because it allows a judge to deem a party negligent under the law, instead of having the issue of negligence brought before a jury in a trial.
 This means that the main issue at trial would be the amount of your losses.
 In many cases, once a judge deems a party negligent per se, the party is more likely to offer an appropriate settlement to avoid the time, energy, and costs of trial.
 This saves victims time and stress, as well, and they will pay fewer attorney’s fees out of there settlement amount.

 Contact a Fayette County truck accident attorney for a free consultation

 If a truck driver breaks the law and causes an accident and injuries, that driver should be held responsible for all of your accident-related losses.
-The experienced truck accident lawyers at the Law Offices of Shane Smith know how to use legal doctrines such as negligence per se to help accident victims fully recover for their losses.
+The experienced truck accident lawyers at Shane Smith Law know how to use legal doctrines such as negligence per se to help accident victims fully recover for their losses.
 If you have suffered injury, please do not hesitate to contact our office at (770) 487-8999 today to schedule you free consultation.